AOSC-Archive/aosc-os/how-to-install.md

 You may want to read [Notes for Baytrail](https://github.com/AOSC-Dev/aosc-os/blob/master/notes-for-baytrail.md) after you have finished installing according to this guide for issue workarounds and tips.

+### On an array

+If you plan on installing AOSC OS on a MD-based RAID array (in other words, software RAID), please read the variant of guide - [Notes for MD-RAID Arrays](https://github.com/AOSC-Dev/aosc-os/blob/master/notes-for-md-raid.md) - designed for these set-ups.

 ## Tarballs

 A tarball is the basic and main way we ship AOSC OS as, a "tarball" literally means a system all packed in a `tar.xz` archive.
 It is probably the fastest way to "physically" install a copy of AOSC OS on your device.